gzc/kicksystems/concurrency.md

 ###Related Problems
 ####Thread Safety
 1. Functions that do not protect shared variables.
-2. Functions that keep state across multiple invocations.
+2. Functions that keep state across multiple invocations.(rand函数是threadd unsafe的)
 3. Functions that return a pointer to a static variable.
 4. Functions that call thread-unsafe functions.